Central to the BlueConic customer data platform is the ability to connect with your other data sources to synchronize

-The BlueConic Connections tab is the central place where all connections between BlueConic and other systems (CRM systems, CMS systems, authentication systems, etc.) are configured.
+The BlueConic Connections page is the central place where all connections between BlueConic and other systems (CRM systems, CMS systems, authentication systems, etc.) are configured.
 Connections can have two directions:

 - BlueConic seeks connection with another system.

 - The other system seeks connection to the BlueConic REST API.

 Depending on the type and direction of the connection, a BlueConic Connection will contain configuration information to successfully make the connection.

 For Connections that have BlueConic seeking connection with another system, the setup is typically done in configuring the connection itself.
 See the documentation for each of the BlueConic connections for instructions on how to set up a working connection.
 The "Read more" link in the connection's description in BlueConic typically links to the documentation for that connection.

 In case another system wants to access the BlueConic REST API:

-- The developer of the external software application will implement oAuth, as described in the BlueConic REST API.
+- The developer of the external software application will implement OAuth 2.0 authorization, as described in the BlueConic REST API.

 Creating a new Connection

-When you enter the Connections tab for the first time, you see the existing connections navigation list.
+When you enter the Connections page for the first time, you see the existing connections navigation list.
 This list displays connections that are configured in your BlueConic environment: